 Classes run from 09:00 to 17:00 on Saturdays and Sundays.

-Generally, the Full-time courses are run twice a year (Spring and Summer) in our Headquarters in Dublin 17.
+Generally, the Full-time courses are run three times a year (Spring, Summer and Winter) in our Headquarters in Dublin 17.

 Classes run from 09:00 to 17:00 on weekdays.